-After a full day of activities and the annual business meeting, we had the wonderful opportunity to visit with consistently supportive business partner.
+After a full day of activities and the annual business meeting, we had the wonderful opportunity to visit with our friends and interact with our business partners at the Opening Social and Business Partner Fair.
+This was not only a great time to network and visit with all the attendees, but to enjoy some great food.